Jim Cornette: Rock 'n' Roll Express rivalry

 Cornette's time in Mid-South was also notable as it marked the beginning of the rivalry with the Rock 'n' Roll Express.
-Starting in May 1984 immediately following the Last Stampede series, the two teams feuded all through the remainder of the year to packed crowds all through the territory.
+Starting in May 1984 immediately following the Last Stampede series, the two teams feuded the remainder of the year to packed crowds throughout the territory.
 In particular, the two teams set attendance records in Houston, Tulsa and Oklahoma City, making 1984 the most successful year in Mid-South history, and The Midnight Express and Cornette national stars.

 Watts' style and influence

 Cornette has consistently acknowledged that Bill Watts's philosophy of believable and credible wrestling, with an unwavering emphasis on toughness, athleticism and serious presentation, has had a major impact on how he thinks the business should be promoted.
 He has described the promotion as a military school for wrestling, where Watts' strict enforcement of kayfabe, exhausting travel schedule and passionate fans made it a learning experience like no other.
 Cornette maintains enormous respect for Watts as a promoter, citing his ability to attract huge TV ratings and consistently sold-out arenas in a low population area, and describing Watts as a genius.
 At the same time, he acknowledges the grind of constant matches, long drives, and fan riots was a grueling test of endurance.
 At one point, Cornette worked 103 days straight before being ordered by doctors to have two to four weeks' bed rest.
 As events transpired, he took six days off before returning to action.

-In describing Mid-South Wrestling, Cornette has offered the following example: "Two weeks of our lives, fourteen days, we did two one hour TV shows, fifteen house shows, two all day promo sets, drove 4700 miles in a car while doing that, and I can't speak for anybody else, but I made—and I was only 22 years old, and just pleased as punch to be there—$5600 for two weeks.
+In describing Mid-South Wrestling, Cornette has offered the following example: "Two weeks of our lives, fourteen days, we did two one hour TV shows, fifteen house shows, two all day promo sets, drove 4,700 miles in a car while doing that, and I can't speak for anybody else, but I made — and I was only 22 years old, and just pleased as Punch to be there — $5,600 [] for two weeks.
 In 1984.
 Not bad."